Configuring thresholds for performance monitors

 - In the Consecutive Times field enter the value of how many consecutive times the thresholds (Attention, Trouble and Critical) can be violated to generate the alert.

-Configure threshold limits for a bulk of devices of same type from their device template page
+Configure threshold limits for multiple devices of same type using Device Template